edwardez/bbob_dart/README.md

 2. Similar to https://github.com/dart-lang/markdown/blob/master/lib/src/html_renderer.dart,
 `bbob_dart` has implemented an ast which allows you to walk through the tree using visitor pattern.

-Office support in `bbob_dart` for a html renderer  might not happen in the near future.
+Official support in `bbob_dart` for a html renderer  might not happen in the near future.
 Feel free to send a pull request if you have a well-tested implementation.

 ### How fast it is?